tachoknight/CSharpTestForGitHubActions/README.md

-# CSharpTestForGitHubActions
+# GitHub Actions testing
-This repo is for testing GitHub actions with C#-based projects.
+This repo is for testing GitHub actions with C#-based projects; the app itself is just a simple C#-based console "hello world" program.